elementor/elementor-developers-docs/src/hooks/placeholder-image.md

 <img src="/assets/img/elementor-placeholder-image.png" alt="Elementor Placeholder Image" style="float: right; width: 300px; margin-left: 20px; margin-bottom: 20px;">

-Elementor image widget and media based controls display a placeholder image until the user selects a specific image from the media library.
+The Elementor image widget and media-based controls display a placeholder image, unless the user selects a specific image from the media library.

 By default, Elementor uses the default image located in Elementor's plugin assets folder.
-But, if you would like to change the default image with a custom one, Elementor let's you do that.
+However, you can replace this default image with a custom one.

 ## Hook Details